 Uncovering social service fraud saves millions, reinforces public trust

 In Los Angeles County, the Department of Public Social Services (DPSS) offers a range of programs to alleviate hardship and promote health, personal responsibility and economic independence.
-Across the county's many communities, DPSS offers temporary financial assistance, employment services, free/low-cost health insurance, food benefits, in-home services for the elderly and disabled, and other financial assistance.
+Across the county's many communities, DPSS offers temporary financial assistance, employment services, free/low-cost health insurance, food benefits, in-home supportive services for the elderly and disabled, and other financial assistance.

 To assist in program integrity efforts in the CalWORKs Stage 1 Child Care Program, LA County turned to SAS® Analytics solutions to identify potential fraud, enhance investigations and prevent improper payments.
 A data mining pilot project revealed an 85 percent accuracy rate in detecting collusive fraud rings, with estimates of cost avoidance totaling $6.8 million.
 Convinced by the results, the county decided to move forward with implementing the Data Mining Solution (DMS) Application for the CalWORKs Stage 1 Child Care Program on May 2011.
 By proactively battling fraud, DPSS is helping the most vulnerable members of the community while protecting millions in taxpayer dollars.

 The system analyzes social networks to determine if individuals are likely to commit fraud.
 It also helps identify collusive fraud rings companion cases.